MoarVM/MoarVM/docs/debug-server-protocol.md

 The MoarVM instance must disregard keys in a MessagePack object that it does not understand.
-For message types that it does not recognize, it must send a message of type "not recognized" (format defined below); the connection should be left intact by MoarVM, and the client can decide how to proceed.
+For message types that it does not recognize, it must send a message of type "Message Type Not Understood" (format defined below); the connection should be left intact by MoarVM, and the client can decide how to proceed.

 ### Changes

+#### Version 1.3 ERRATA

+ * **No behavior changes**, only the following errata fixes in this doc.
+ * Fix name of message type to send as response if request message type is not recognized in Versioning text above.
+ * Remove note that Error Processing Message (1) should not be sent if a request is missing required keys; that's exactly what is sent in that case.
+ * Clarify that suspension of "all" threads actually refers to all *user* threads (threads other than the spesh worker and the debug server itself).
+ * Note which specific error is sent if a thread ID is not recognized.
+ * Remove note that Step Out (22) requires a handle to step out of (it does not; it requires exactly the same keys as the other Step requests).
+ * Fix a copy/paste typo in the description of Caller Context Request (30).
+ * Note that Find Method (35) has been unsupported (and returns an error if requested) since `new-disp` landed.
+ * Note that Operation Unsuccessful (39) is not in current use, as Error Processing Message (1) is used instead.
+ * Clarify in example that Object Positionals Request (42) requires a handle of the object to be examined.
+ * Fill in description of Object Associatives Response (45).
+ * Correct names for messages types that did not match their enumerant names.
+ * Correct several minor typos.

 #### Version 1.3